-All work completed must be your own original work.
+All work completed must be the original work of aakonga.
 If other sources of information have been used they must be acknowledged in accordance with the Cambridge High School Referencing of Work document referred to earlier.

-You will receive relevant information such as the specific task and due dates at a reasonable time prior to the due date of any assessment.
-The task may be given to you in hard copy or electronically.
+Kaiako will provide relevant information such as the specific task and due dates, at a reasonable time prior to the due date of any assessment.
+The task may be given in hard copy or electronically via Teams Assignments.

-Your work will be assessed and moderated according to school and faculty policies.
+Kaiako will assess aakonga work and moderate according to school and faculty policies.

-You must complete all assessments under strict guidelines as outlined by your kaiako.
-Internal standards must be treated in a similar way to external standards to ensure authenticity of your work.
-If an assessment has been set up in Teams, all work on that assessment must be completed in the document set up by your kaiako.
-Working in external documents and then cutting and pasting this work into your Teams assessment is not permitted.
+Aakonga must complete all assessments under the strict guidelines outlined by kaiako.
+Internal standards must be treated in a similar way to external standards to ensure authenticity of their work.
+If an assessment has been set up in Teams, all work on that assessment must be completed by aakonga in the document set up by kaiako.
+Working in external documents and then cutting and pasting this work into Teams assignments is not permitted by aakonga.

-Once marking is complete your kaiako will return your work to you with a grade.
+Once marking is complete kaiako will return work to aakonga with a grade.
 This should normally be within three weeks of the due date.
-Whilst kaiako will endeavour to return NCEA Level 1 internal assessments within the three week timeframe, this may not always be possible due to the marking and moderation requirements of the new NCEA Level 1 standards.
+Whilst kaiako will endeavour to return NCEA Level 1 internal assessments within the three week timeframe, this may not always be possible due to the marking and moderation requirements of the new NCEA Level 1 standards but should be rectified as kaiako become more familiar with the changes.

-You are not allowed to keep your internal assessments as your work must be retained and stored by the school usually for one year, and in some cases samples of aakonga work will be retained for moderation purposes.
+Aakonga are not allowed to keep internal assessments as their work must be retained and stored by the school, usually for one year, and in some cases samples of aakonga work will be retained for moderation purposes.

-If you fail to submit an assessment before the final deadline or are absent for an unjustified reason and have not been granted an extension to the deadline, you will not have achieved the standard and in addition, will be ineligible for a resubmission.
-If no further assessment opportunity is available your final grade will be Not Achieved.
+If aakonga fail to submit an assessment before the final deadline or are absent for an unjustified reason and have not been granted an extension to the deadline, they will not have achieved the standard and in addition, will be ineligible for a resubmission.
+If no further assessment opportunity is available their final grade will be Not Achieved.

-You cannot be withdrawn from an internal assessment if you have been present for the teaching and learning of that standard but have chosen not to submit your work.
+Aakonga cannot be withdrawn from an internal assessment if they have been present for the teaching and learning of that standard but have chosen not to submit their work.
 In this instance you will be awarded Not Achieved.
 See also the section of this booklet on School expectations, deadlines, lateness and extensions.